 Basilur teas were admired by everyone.
 I’d never seen such a beautiful display of tea caddies of many hues and shapes and were very covetable.
 The teas are sourced in Sri Lanka and cost from a very reasonable £5.

 There are many claims as to green tea’s effectiveness in everything from reducing cholesterol or helping beat cancer.
 The results are inconclusive but it doesn’t detract from being a refreshing brew.

 To some, green tea is an acquired taste.
-Both PG Tips and Clearspring aim to make it more palatable.
+Clearspring aim to make it more palatable.
 Clearspring offer a matcha powder which can be used with cold water (very useful).
 I tried the apple flavour, which I found very refreshing.
 PG Tip’s approach is to produce mild, approachable brews.
 Green tea for the terrified perhaps?
 In addition to green tea, they had a special “Make me happy” tea.
 Astonishingly this mango flavoured tea turned out to be based on Rooibos – not a hint of that flavour in sight.